tacticdata/zh/tutorials/en/tutorials.md

 #### How is this pratical

+We have two persepetives, one is techonologies, another is based on our activity.

 ###### Technology

 We use cloud server alone with Open Source applications like operating system Linux, docker containers, database to ERP Odoo, a line of Open Source applications to save license cost.